30% of UK Job Hunters Walk Out On AI Interviews, Bleeding Greenhouse Pipelines

 The interesting tell is going to be which of Greenhouse's competitors picks up the survey number and which ones go quiet.
 The vendors who will be hardest hit are the pure-play AI interview specialists, the firms whose entire product is the countdown-clock video.
 The platform plays like Greenhouse can pivot the line ("we offer AI screening as one option of several") and survive.
 The single-product specialists cannot.

 The candidate I keep thinking about is Tom in Scotland, who said the AI interrupted him whenever he paused to think.
 He said he found it "mildly amusing and intriguing" because it was a side-hustle role.
 Then the line that mattered: "if this had been a day job I was going for, I think I would have been far more grumpy about it."
-That is the gap.
+There it is.
 The format works for candidates who do not need the job.
 For everyone else, you are filtering for desperation.

 Sources